THUDM/GraphAlign/README.md

 ## Dependencies

 1. PyTorch >= v2.1.1 and CUDA >= 11.4.
 Older and newer pytorch versions are both competable.

 2. [dgl](https://www.dgl.ai/pages/start.html) >= 0.7.2

 3. [localclustering](https://github.com/kfoynt/LocalGraphClustering) (optional for data preprocessing)

 4. Run `./setup.sh` in Treminal to install other dependencies.

+5. You can use wandb to log loss curves, test accuary, etc.

 ## Dataset Preprocessing